Vydūnas alley

-Vydūnas alley is a street in Kaunas, Žaliakalnis neighbourhood, bordering Ąžuolynas park in the north.
+Vydūnas alley is an avenue in Kaunas, Žaliakalnis neighbourhood, bordering Ąžuolynas park in the north.

-It was built by a special plan as a residential area of Temporary capital of Lithuania.
-The alley was built according to writings of Lithuanian philosopher Vydūnas and was intersected with two radial streets - Minties ratas (Ring of Thought) and Gėlių ratas (Ring of Flowers).
+It was built by a special plan as a residential area of the temporary capital of Lithuania.
+The alley was built according to writings of Lithuanian philosopher Vydūnas and was intersected with two radial streets – Minties ratas (Ring of Thought) and Gėlių ratas (Ring of Flowers).